isomerpages/moe-sshideasfestival/_events/Week 2/(4 Mar) Launch of the Centre for Computational Social Science and Humanities.md

 </tr>
 </tbody>
 </table>
-<p><strong>How can computational tools revolutionise the way we understand society, culture, and human behaviour? </strong>Join
+<p>How can computational tools revolutionise the way we understand society,
+culture, and human behaviour?</p>
-us for the official launch of the NUS Centre for Computational Social Science and Humanities (CSSH), a new interdisciplinary initiative that brings together the methods of computing with the questions and insights of the social sciences and humanities.
+<p>Join us for the official launch of the NUS Centre for Computational Social
+Science and Humanities (CSSH), a new interdisciplinary initiative that brings together the methods of computing with the questions and insights of the social sciences and humanities.
 Serving as a vibrant nexus for innovation and collaboration, CSSH aims to advance research that bridges data, technology, and human experience.</p>
 <p>This launch marks the beginning of an exciting platform for scholars,
 students, and practitioners to explore new frontiers in knowledge creation